Undiscovered Scotland

 Strathpeffer Spa Pavilion

-Despite the developments of the middle decades of the 1800s, fully developing the spa's potential was impeded by Strathpeffer's remoteness and the simple difficulty of getting here.
-The daily horse drawn coach to Inverness took three hours each way and cost the considerable sum of 6 shillings.
+Fully developing the spa's potential was impeded by Strathpeffer's remoteness and the simple difficulty of getting here.
+The daily horse drawn coach to Inverness took three hours each way and cost the considerable sum of six shillings.
 This all changed with the arrival of the railway in 1885.
-The station was built at the lower end the town at the end of a 2½ mile length of line laid from a junction on the main line to Kyle of Lochalsh near Dingwall.
-This spurred on development and Strathpeffer reached its height as a spa in the years immediately before World War One.
+The station was built at the lower end the town at the end of a spur laid from a junction on the main line to Kyle of Lochalsh near Dingwall.
+This led to considerable development and Strathpeffer reached its height as a spa in the years immediately before World War One.

-Trains no longer bring visitors to Strathpeffer, but the Victorian railway station still stands, having been restored to new uses.
-The Old Railway Station is now the home of the excellent Highland Museum of Childhood, as well as to a coffee shop and a number of interesting shops.
+Trains no longer bring visitors to Strathpeffer, but the Victorian railway station still stands.
+It is now the home of the excellent Highland Museum of Childhood, as well as to a coffee shop.
 A little uphill on the opposite side of the main road from the Old Railway Station is an intriguing Pictish carved stone, the Eagle Stone.

 The Old Station